-I was a Benjamin Peirce fellow in the Harvard math department, but I moved on to work in quantum computing at Rigetti.
-Back when I was a pure mathematician, I focused on homotopy theory, especially the connections between algebraic topology and algebraic geometry known as "chromatic homotopy theory".
+I currently work on quantum compilation at Rigetti Computing.
+Before that, I was a pure mathematician focused on homotopy theory, especially the connections between algebraic topology and algebraic geometry known as "chromatic homotopy theory".
 In addition to research, I was very interested in the communicative aspects of the field, and I spent a lot of time learning how to coax my topologist peers into speaking in terms of number theory.

-My mathematical interests are in using algebro-geometric tools to answer questions in algebraic topology, and I have a penchant for computations.
+My mathematical interests are in using algebro-geometric tools to answer questions in algebraic topology, and I have a penchant for computations—but I've done some other things too.

 I passed my qualifying exam on November 23rd, 2011.
-Here is a PDF containing my syllabus and a transcript of the exam questions I could remember: [link].
+Here are my qual syllabus and transcript of the exam questions I could remember.

 I'm not very active, but I have also written some things on MathOverflow.

-I was often funded through a teaching position.
-Students and onlookers can find course pages below.
+I've given a good number of talks, and I was often funded through a teaching position.
+Students and onlookers can find both talk notes and course pages below.

 |Persistent Sullivan models:|